FaeInterestingWorld/.github/profile/README.md

   - Privacy not respected and under excessive surveillance
     - Feelings of paranoia, apathy, lack of autonomy
     - Concern of well-being used as excuss
+  - May not reach their full potential without a psychological supportive environment

 ---